Cassin01/neoline.vim/README.md

 An awesome Status Line Plugin for minimarist

 # Feature
-1. Compatible with every color schemes
+1. Compatible with every kind of color schemes
 2. Simple

 ## Getting Stated